 Financing Energy Efficiency Upgrades

-Reducing energy costs is a major consideration for many businesses and government entities because lower energy costs translates into improved profitability and cash flow, and investments in sustainability can add significant value to assets, a topic explored in a recent article for MountainWest Capital Network's Utah Deal Flow.
+Reducing energy costs is a major consideration for many businesses and government entities because lower energy costs translates into improved profitability and cash flow, and investments in sustainability can add significant value to assets, a topic explored in a 2019 article for MountainWest Capital Network's Utah Deal Flow.

 In fact, studies show that sustainable technologies such as infrastructure control systems, building envelopes and solar power can reduce utility bills by 50 percent or more.
 In some cases, sustainable construction isn’t even an option – it’s a mandate.

 However, the initial investment required for sustainability projects is sometimes a deal-breaker.
 Often, businesses that are interested in energy efficient upgrades, retrofits or projects are unsure how to pay for it.

 How to Pay for Energy Efficiency Upgrades